 No laptops, tablets, or phones in the classroom.
 The evidence suggests that college students tend to learn more when not using electronics during class.
 If you want to take notes, use pen and paper.
 If you need an exception to this policy, please see me.

-In weeks 2 through 10, class attendance is required on Mondays and Wednesdays.
+In weeks 2 through 10, class attendance is required.
 You don't have to talk, but you must show up.